FlexMeasures/tsc/SUPPORT.md

 ## How to report a bug or request an enhancement

-FlexMeasures manages bug and enhancement using it's [issue tracker](https://github.com/FlexMeasures/flexmeasures/issues).
+FlexMeasures manages bug and enhancement using its [issue tracker](https://github.com/FlexMeasures/flexmeasures/issues).
 The issue template will guide you on making an effective report.

 ## How to report a security vulnerability